top of page

 An unbiased third-party physician will carefully assess the treatment you received.
 If he or she finds that the provider failed to comply with the appropriate medical standard of care, you may have sufficient evidence to prove medical negligence.

-If you feel your health was compromised due to a hospital-acquired infection that may have been preventable, contact Shay & Associates to discuss whether you have a case for a malpractice claim.
+If you feel your health was compromised due to a hospital-acquired infection that may have been preventable, contact a personal injury lawyer Shay & Associates to discuss whether you have a case for a malpractice claim.

 bottom of page